mpapp/ChimpKit2/README.markdown

 If you care to know when the user taps the cancel button.

-## Notes

-As much as we love ASIHTTPRequest, ChimpKit2 no longer depends on it.
-ChimpKit2 does, however, still require json-framework.

 ##Copyrights

 * Copyright (c) 2010-2012 The Rocket Science Group.
 Please see LICENSE.txt for details.